JJLongoria/aura-helper-CLI/README.md

   - [**metadata\:local\:list**](#metadatalocallist)

-    Command for describe all or specific Metadata Types like Custom Objects, Custom Fields, Apex Classes... that you have in your local project.
+    Command to describe all or specific Metadata Types like Custom Objects, Custom Fields, Apex Classes... that you have in your local project.

   - [**metadata\:local\:describe**](#metadatalocaldescribe)

-    Command for describe all or specific Metadata Types like Custom Objects, Custom Fields, Apex Classes... that you have in your local project.
+    Command to describe all or specific Metadata Types like Custom Objects, Custom Fields, Apex Classes... that you have in your local project.

   - [**metadata\:local\:repair**](#metadatalocalrepair)